netless-io/netless-app/packages/app-iframe-bridge/README.md

 ### Known Issue

-- Not support whiteboard (draw on iframe) now.
+- Not support whiteboard (draw on iframe).
-- Refresh page will set page to 1.
+- Refresh page will set page to 1 (mainly because of cocos).

 ### Licence